AlgoMaster Logo

 Intuition

-The most natural way to think about this is to simulate grade-school addition.
-Start from the last digit, add 1 (or the carry), and propagate left.
-We maintain a carry variable and process every digit from right to left, just like you would on paper.
+Simulate grade-school addition.
+Start from the last digit, add 1 (or the running carry), and propagate left.
+We hold a carry variable and process every digit from right to left.

-This approach processes every digit regardless of whether the carry has already been resolved.
-It's straightforward and easy to get right.
+This version processes every digit regardless of whether the carry has already resolved.
+It maps directly onto how addition works on paper, which makes it hard to get wrong.

 Algorithm